Techtonique/nnetsauce/docs/source/Quickstart/Example of use.rst

 	# RMSE score on test set
 	print(np.sqrt(layer3_regr.score(X[index_test,:], y[index_test])))

-The entire **API documentation is presented in the next section**.
-You can also refer to Indices and tables in the homepage, or use the search feature.
+Next section presents the entire **API documentation**.
+You can also refer to section Indices and tables in the homepage :ref:`ref-homepage`, or use the search feature.